5 Essential Core Exercises to Improve Your Swim

 Final thoughts

-Start with slow controlled movements to master each exercise.
-Then begin to increase the resistance to increase strength.
+Start with slow, controlled movements to master each exercise.
+Then begin to increase the resistance to increase your strength gains.
 To develop power, use moderate resistance at high speeds.
 Start with 2-3 sets of 5-6 repetitions on each side, then progress to 3 sets of 10.
 You can easily include 2 or 3 of these exercises in your strength training plan at any given time.

 Creating a stronger core to control movement and produce a powerful stroke will help you stay healthy and perform at your highest level.